radicle-dev/radicle-contracts/docs/how_pool_works.md

 Each of the senders has sent different amounts over different periods of time.
 At the end of each cycle, the collectable amount was increased by the total sent amount.

-Each receiver needs to know, how much was sent to them.
+The receiver needs to know, how much was sent to them on each cycle.
-To accomplish that the history of received funds needs to be stored in some form.
-The receiver doesn't care, who exactly is sending on each block and in what configuration.
-The only thing that matters are the collectable per-cycle values below the timeline.
-This reduces the amount of data stored per receiver significantly, but this is further optimized.
+For every receiver we store the amount of funds received in the last collected cycle.
+In addition we store changes to this value for the following cycles.
+This allows us to calculate the funds that the receiver receives in each not yet collected cycle.

 ![](how_pool_works_3.png)